canonical/netplan/doc/reference.md

 netplan-yaml
 ```

-## API specification
+## libnetplan API
-`libnetplan` is a component of the Netplan. project that contains the logic for
+`libnetplan` is a component of the Netplan project that contains the logic for
 data parsing, validation and generation.
 It is build as a dynamic `.so` library
 that can be used from different binaries (like Netplan’s `generate`,
 `netplan-dbus`, the `netplan apply/try/get/set/...` CLI or via the corresponding